 Participants will be told about the known unwanted effects of satralizumab, and possible unwanted effects based on human and laboratory studies or knowledge of similar medicines.
 Known unwanted effects include decreased white blood cell count, headache, joint pain, difficulty sleeping or falling asleep, hay fever, itching, and migraine.

-The purpose of this study is to assess the efficacy, safety, pharmacokinetics (PK) and pharmacodynamics (PD) of satralizumab, a humanized anti-interleukin-6 receptor (aIL-6R) monoclonal antibody, in ambulatory and non-ambulatory patients with Duchenne muscular dystrophy (DMD) age ≥ 8 to < 16 years old receiving corticosteroid therapy.
+The purpose of this study is to assess the efficacy, safety, pharmacokinetics (PK) and pharmacodynamics (PD) of satralizumab, a humanized anti-interleukin-6 receptor (aIL-6R) monoclonal antibody, in ambulatory and non-ambulatory participants with DMD age ≥ 8 to < 18 years old receiving corticosteroid therapy.

 Eligibility Criteria